eBayClassifiedsGroup/reference-move-webhook-receiver/README.md

 This project utilizes gradle, you can build it using `./gradlew clean build`.
 The build process will generate a number of helpful payload types for incoming data, e.g. `Listing.java` which comes with extensive descriptions of listing properties.

+In your IDE make sure to enable annotation processing; you possibly need a Lombok plugin.

 ### How to experiment with this

 The service is stateless and can be started locally by running `./gradlew clean bootRun`, after which you can open <http://localhost:8080/swagger-ui.html>.